BrandonTang89/CrowdfundingForSchools/README.md

 ### User Table
 Stores personal user data
 - **UID** : String, Firebase Auth UID
-- Default_School: String, Name of school they would like to be the default
+- DefaultSchool: String, Name of school they would like to be the default

 ### Roles Table
 Stores the roles of administrators and teachers for each school.
 Administrators can promote and demote teachers/other administrators for a school.
 Teachers (and administrators) can propose, approve, modify, open/close and delete projects for their school.